YunZeng18/Python-Selenium---Web-Scraping--Bots---Testings/README.md

 ## sendMessageOnInstagram.py

+replace \n in instagram text area element so it doesn't send message every new line.

 ## Valuables

 -Add @ prefix on instagram search to filter results down to instagram user accounts so it excludes location and hashtag results.